fernandezseb/Experimental-ClassDump/README.md

 Even though it is not set in stone, I will be trying to implement as much features as possible of JDK 8, in the free time that I have.

 ## Still to do
-* The last opcodes that are not implemented yet
-* Fields
-* More attribute parsing (including add support for class attributes)
-* Showing "Compiled from"
-* Showing the data to which the code is referring inline
-* Add automated tests using CTest
 * LineNumberTable printing
 * LocalVariableTable printing
+* Showing the data to which the code is referring inline
+* Finish all attribute parsing
+* Complete all flag parsing
+* The last opcodes that are not implemented yet